Shuffle algebras associated to surfaces: Geometry of the moduli space of sheaves

 where $\e$ is 1 or 0, depending on which of the two conditions of Assumption S holds (the summands $1$ and $\e$ in \eqref{eqn:dimension 0} are the dimensions of the vector spaces $\Hom(\CF,\CF)$ and $\Ext^2(\CF,\CF)$, as described in the previous paragraph).
 The Euler characteristic can be computed using the Hirzebruch-Riemann-Roch theorem, and one obtains:

 where the constant in \eqref{eqn:dimension} depends only on $S,H,r,c_1$.
 Together with the fact that $\fZ = \BP_{\CM \times S} (\CU)$ for the rank $r$ universal sheaf $\CU$, this implies that:

-The above is also equal to the ``expected dimension" of the scheme $\bfZ$ on which the derived scheme $\fZ$ is supported, but in general this need not equal to the actual dimension of $\bfZ$.
+By definition, the number above is the ``expected dimension" of the scheme $\bfZ$ on which the dg scheme $\fZ$ is supported, but in general this need not equal to the actual dimension of $\bfZ$.
 However, have the following result. \\

-\begin{proposition} Under Assumption S, the scheme $\bfZ$ is smooth of expected dimension \eqref{eqn:expected dimension}, and it coincides with the derived scheme $\fZ$.
+\begin{proposition} Under Assumption S, the scheme $\bfZ$ is smooth of expected dimension \eqref{eqn:expected dimension}, and it coincides with the dg scheme $\fZ$.
 Moreover, the map:

 is a smooth morphism. \\

 \end{proposition}